rupak-111/Guard-Of-Honour-/README.md

 8. decoding
   In this stage, the user needs to refer to some hint provided earlier, and decode the secret sentence.

-9. matching
+9. Sudoku solving
-  The player needs to do matching to obtain the demo information.
+  The player needs to solve sudoku to obtain the demo information.

 10.gambling element/ special events
   During the adventure, the player might have a chance to tackle some events, while different choices the player chooses, may lead to a completely different ending.